Monitoring Docker Universal Control Plane (UCP) with Splunk Enterprise and Splunk Cloud

 Summary

-Both application Monitoring Docker and Monitoring Kubernetes provides you a way to monitor your clusters, see logs from the containers and from the hosts as well.
+Both applications, Monitoring Docker and Monitoring Kubernetes, provide you with a way to monitor your clusters, see logs from the containers and from the hosts as well.
 Monitoring Kubernetes also provides dashboards dedicated for the Kubernetes Control Plane.

-If you prefer to use both applications, it is possible to add an aliases for Monitoring Docker application to reuse the data, that we forward for Monitoring Kubernetes application.
+If you prefer to use both applications, it is possible to add aliases for Monitoring Docker application to reuse the data that we forward for the Monitoring Kubernetes application.

 Have a question?
 We are one email away.